 If it is determined that the carrying values might not be recoverable based upon the existence of one or more indicators of impairment, the Company performs a test for recoverability using various methodologies, such as the income approach or cost approach, to determine the fair value of intangible assets depending upon the nature of the assets.
-If assets are considered to be impairment to be recognized is measured as the amount by which the carrying amount of the assets exceeds their respective fair values.
-For the years ended March 31, 2023 and 2022, no impairment charges were recorded related to intangible assets.
+If assets are considered to be impaired, the impairment to be recognized is measured as the amount by which the carrying amount of the assets exceeds their respective fair values.
+For the year ended March 31, 2022, the three months ended March 31, 2021 and the year ended December 31, 2020, no impairment charges were recorded related to intangible assets.